sciZer0/newdiscoveries/c/README.md

 where,<br>
 F — the Force pushing an object (measured in Newtons: N);<br>
 m — the mass of the pushed object (measured in kilograms: kg);<br>
-Target — the Target Acceleration associated with the given Force (measured in meter/second²: m/s²)
+Target — the Target Acceleration: the acceleration that the given Force, while pushing an object, is striving to give to the pushed object (measured in meter/second²: m/s²)

-Please pay attention that

-the “Target” (in the formula) is namely Target Acceleration associated with the given Force, but not Real Acceleration of the pushed object,

-and also that

-each Force has its target, meaning that each Force has such a feature/attribute/characteristic as Target Acceleration.

 ---

 ## 2.8.
 New Law of Conservation of Energy

-All official formulas for calculating Work and Energy are absolutely wrong.
+As we already know, all official formulas for calculating Work and Energy are absolutely wrong.

 The wrongness of all the official formulas for calculating Work and Energy is a proven fact.

-The fact was proven [here](https://github.com/sciZer0/newdiscoveries/tree/main/a).
+This fact was proven here: [link](https://github.com/sciZer0/newdiscoveries/tree/main/a).

 Before I postulate the New Law of Conservation of Energy, it is needed to say that I had been loving the "old" law of Conservation of Energy for a long time.